Oral History Program Style Guide

 tinfoil

-tintype (1 word)
+tintype (one word)

-toolmaker, toolmaking (1 word)
+toolmaker, toolmaking (one word)

 Treatment and Data committee (precursor to TAG)